 - On Fresh Cut Flowers from Jerry James Stone

-This post was created in partnership with California Grown to celebrate California Farmer and Farm Worker Month, which is every year in October.
+This post was created in partnership with California Prunes to highlight the gut- and bone-health benefits of prunes and show how to add prunes to your diet.
 All opinions and recipe adaptations are my own.
 Your and our sponsors' support is what helps us live The Delicious Life so thank you!

 Leave a Reply